7.3 Bowel Elimination

 • Ensure safety of the client (provide the call bell and stand by if the client is unsteady).

-• Provide peri-care after if client unable to do themselves.
+• Provide peri-care after if the client is unable to do it themselves.

 • Ensure to wash the client’s hands afterwards as well as your own.

-• Record and report time and amount of stool and anything abnormal to supervisor.
+• Record and report the time and amount of stool and anything abnormal to supervisor.

 Problems with Bowel Elimination